amethyst/specs/book/src/08_rendering.md

 # Rendering

 Rendering is often a little bit tricky when you're dealing with a multi-threaded ECS.
-That's why we got something called "thread-local systems".
+That's why we have something called "thread-local systems".

-There are two things special about thread-local systems:
+There are two things to keep in mind about thread-local systems:

-1) They're always executed at the end
+1) They're always executed at the end of dispatch
 2) They cannot have dependencies, you just add them in the order you want them to run

 Adding one is a simple line added to the builder code: